- Get Started

-This type of signer is especially usefull in escrow accounts.
-You can create a pre-authorized transaction for two different transactions each with the same sequence number but that send to two different accounts.
-This means that only one of the pre-authorized transactions or the other will be able to execute.
+This type of signer is especially useful in escrow accounts.
+You can pre-authorize two different transactions.
+Both could have the same sequence number but different destinations.
+This means that only one of them can be executed.

 Adding a signature of type hash(x) allows anyone who knows